igor110055/r33-server/README.md

 # r33-server

+Node server for BASE R33.

+It features:

-Node server for BASE R33, provides SPL Token payouts as well as some light tracking required to implement cooldowns on wallets and NFTs.
+- provides SPL Token payouts
+- data tracking required to implement cooldowns on wallets and NFTs.